cbecraft1184/teams-meeting-minutes-prod/docs/USER_GUIDE.md

 ### Who Should Use This Guide

 This guide is for **end users** who will use the Teams Meeting Minutes app in their daily work.
-For installation and technical configuration, see the [Administrator Guide](ADMIN_INSTALLATION_GUIDE.md).
+For installation and technical configuration, see the [Administrator Guide](ADMIN_GUIDE.md) and [Installation Manual](INSTALLATION_MANUAL.md).

 ---